 In both cases, the punctuation comes after the citation.
-The title and date of the book are not necessary in the text.
-This information appears in the Work Cited page.
+The title and date of the book are not necessary for the text.
+This information appears on the Work Cited page.

 If the reader wants the discover the details of your in-text citations, they will visit your Works Cited page.
 This is a list of all the sources you used in your essay.
 This is a correct citation of the in-text quote above.